coreos/docs/os/cluster-architectures.md

 Since we're only using a single etcd node, there is no need to include a discovery token.
 There isn't any high availability for etcd in this configuration, but that's assumed to be OK for development and testing.
 Boot this machine first so you can configure the rest with its IP address, which is specified with the network unit.

+The network unit is typically used for bare metal installations that require static networking.
+If you're using a cloud-provider, you can omit the network unit and use DHCP and the `$private_ipv4` and `$public_ipv4` variables on platforms that support this.
+Check the documentation for your specific provider for examples.

 Here's the cloud-config for the etcd machine:

 ```yaml